gddickinson/flipr-calcium-response-analysis/README.md

 2. Select your .seq1 or .txt file
 3. The file will be validated and loaded
 4. A confirmation message will appear upon successful loading

+### Loading Plate Layout from CSV
+1. Click "Load CSV Layout" or use File → Load CSV Layout
+2. Select your CSV file exported from the FLIPR machine
+3. The application will extract well IDs and group names
+4. Wells will be automatically labeled and color-coded

 ### Data Validation
 The tool automatically checks for: